b00tc4mp/eurofirms-bootcamp-202305/staff/cristian-giraldez-seijo/fullstack/project/doc/README.md

 - DONE update api logic for retrieve stories without origin
 - DONE update api logic for retrieve story with options
 - DONE update app for retrieve stories with options
-- TONE update app for create and edit options
+- DONE update app for create and edit options
 - DONE update api for delete options and not allow to delete stories with options